Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 History of anti-money laundering (AML) regulations

-AML laws vary from country to country, but many of them incorporate recommendations made by the Financial Action Task Force (FATF), an international authority on money laundering and territorial financing.
-Some of the key measures aimed at money laundering include:
+AML laws vary by country, but many of them incorporate recommendations made by the Financial Action Task Force (FATF), an international authority on money laundering and terrorist financing.
+Below are some of the key measures aimed at money laundering.

-The Bank Secrecy Act (BSA) was passed in the United States in 1970.
-It was one of the first laws aimed at preventing and punishing money laundering activity.
+The Bank Secrecy Act (BSA), passed in the United States in 1970, was one of the first laws aimed at preventing and punishing money laundering activity.
 Under the measure, banks and financial institutions cooperate with the government to fight illegal activity by helping regulators "follow the money."
 A well-known provision of the law requires banks to fill out a currency transaction report for cash transactions greater than $10,000.
 Other provisions include keeping records of cash purchases of negotiable instruments and reporting suspicious activity that may signify money laundering, tax evasion, or other criminal activities.

 Currency transaction report requirements were modified by the Money Laundering Control Act in 1986 to include any transaction greater than $10,000, not just cash.
 The act also made money laundering a federal crime.
 Primarily aimed at drug cartels, the law contains controversial provisions allowing the federal government to seize assets without charging anyone with a crime.

 The federal government ratcheted up regulation of banks in 1992 with the Annunzio-Wylie Anti-Money Laundering Act.
-It required banks to implement anti-money laundering prevention practices and penalizes them if criminals use them to launder money.
-Additional reporting requirements were introduced by the law, namely the Suspicious Activity Report (SAR), which must be filed if a customer or transaction raises certain money laundering flags.
+It requires banks to implement AML prevention practices and provides penalties if criminals use them to launder money.
+Additional reporting requirements were introduced by the law, namely the suspicious activity report (SAR), which must be filed if a customer or transaction raises certain money laundering red flags.

 Following the attack on New York City’s World Trade Center in 2001, money laundered by terrorists became a target of regulators through the USA Patriot Act.
 The measure beefed up cooperation between banks and anti-terrorism fighters within the federal government and boosted fines and penalties for money laundering.
-The act also requires financial institutions to implement Customer Identification Programs (CIP), which forces banks and broker-dealers to more carefully scrutinize their clients.
+The act also requires financial institutions to implement a Customer Identification Program (CIP), which mandates banks and broker-dealers to more carefully scrutinize their clients.

 In 2020, Congress passed the Anti-Money Laundering Act of 2020 (AMLA) to build upon previous laws.
-The law has many provisions.
-It made art and antiquities dealers subject to AML law; required FinCEN to establish a new beneficial ownership database for US businesses; increased information sharing with foreign branches and subsidiaries; streamlined the filing process for non-complex SARs, and established new AML and CFT priorities at the national level, amongst other provisions.
+It made art and antiquities dealers subject to AML law, required FinCEN to establish a new beneficial ownership database for U.S. businesses, increased information sharing with foreign branches and subsidiaries, streamlined the filing process for non-complex SARs, and established new AML and CFT priorities at the national level, amongst other provisions.

 Free white paper